ekohan/fleetmix/docs/USER_GUIDE.md

 **Total Cost**: Sum of fixed (daily vehicle) and variable (distance/time) costs

 **Fleet Composition**: Number and type of vehicles recommended
-- Example: "3 SmallTruck, 2 LargeTruck with Dry+Chilled compartments"

 **Utilization**: How full vehicles are on average
-- Target: 70-85% is good
-- Too low (<60%): Consider smaller/fewer vehicles
-- Too high (>90%): May need more vehicles or capacity

 **Route Times**: Average and maximum route duration
 - Compare against `max_route_time` to see constraint tightness